Last updated

 The missing drop-in solution for realtime remote form validation in Rails.

-Optimism is an MIT-licensed Ruby on Rails gem that makes it easy to give your users instant constructive feedback if they enter invalid data into your application.
+is an MIT-licensed gem that makes it easy to give your users instant constructive feedback if they enter invalid data into your application.
 Instead of dumping a list of errors at the top of your interface, Optimism provides specific instructions directly beside or below individual input elements.

-You can try a 👉 live demo 👈 right now.
+You can try a 👉 👈 right now.

 Are you trying to use remote forms but feeling frustrated by their inflexibility?
 You need to mainline a dose of Optimism, stat!